 Hope Schmidt works with both students and their families at Caribbean Mountain Academy as the Case Manager and Admissions Specialist.
 She coordinates much of the behind-the-scenes organization between parents and students while responding quickly to student concerns and questions.
 Hope grew up as the oldest of nine, home-schooled siblings in a family where building forts, climbing trees, and sword-fighting with sticks were normal occurrences.
 An author of young adult fantasy and speculative fiction, Hope has a passion for helping teens understand the truth of God’s promises through the darkest of situations.
 In her free time, she loves reading, writing lists, and hanging out with friends.
 Her favorite part of working at CMA is building relationships with students and being allowed the privilege of watching them learn and grow.

 Andrew Stuck is the Education Coordinator at Caribbean Mountain Academy.
-His responsibilities include overseeing the education of all the students as well as providing campus with a healthy dose of sarcasm.
-He is a third generation missionary, raised in Ecuador to church-planting parents.
+His responsibilities include overseeing the education of all the students as well as providing the campus with a healthy dose of sarcasm.
+He is a third-generation missionary, raised in Ecuador to church-planting parents.
 He graduated from Bethel College with a degree in Social Studies Education.
-He holds certifications in TCI and CPR and is working towards a masters in Educational Leadership.
+He holds certifications in TCI and CPR and is working towards a Masters in Educational Leadership.
 His diverse educational background includes teaching English in South Korea, working in a middle school life skills classroom, coaching mentally disabled adults, and supervising the education of teenagers in a court-placement residential program.
 Outside of the classroom, he keeps busy making life an adventure for his four children.
 He and his wife enjoy hiking, reading, board games, and debating which is the best iteration of Doctor Who.